 4 Ways Recovery Helps Me Be A Better Husband And Partner

 Putting down drugs and alcohol is just the beginning.
-Jake Powers, of The Hope Fiend blog, recounts how he’s become a better husband and partner thanks to sobriety.
+Jake recounts how he’s become a better husband and partner thanks to sobriety.

-After a decade of recovery, including lots of experience working with other recovering men, I’ve come to understand that relationships are a place where most of us struggle.
-I know this was true for me, and at times, it still is.
-In recovery, I’ve had the opportunity to look at my past through a new lens, and do my best to clean up the wreckage left behind.
-Much of that wreckage was scattered through the relationships I’d taken part in.
-I’ve had to own up to a lot of things.
+After a decade and a half of recovery, including lots of experience working with other recovering men, I’ve come to understand that relationships are a place where most of us struggle.
+I know this was true for me, and at times it still is.
+In recovery, I’ve had the opportunity to look at my past through a new lens, and I do my best to clean up the wreckage left behind.
+Much of that wreckage was scattered through the relationships I’d been part of.
+I’ve had to own up to a lot of things I would have liked to deny.
 After this experience, I can say with confidence that I know what doesn’t work!
 I am continuing to learn what does.

 Here are the four most important things I’ve learned in recovery about being a good partner: